reach-sh/reach-lang/docs/src/frontend/index.md

 If `{!js} token` is not provided, then the transfer is of network tokens;
 otherwise, it is of the designated non-network token.
 The returned `{!js} Promise` will only be resolved after the transfer completes.

+Possible options to provide in `{!js} opts` include:

+Algorand-only options:
++ `{!js} closeTo` An `{!js} Address` to which all remaining Algo will be sent before the sender account is closed.
+If `{!js} token` is specified, the sender account opts out of the token rather than closing.
+See [this page](https://developer.algorand.org/docs/get-details/transactions/#close-an-account) for more information.
+The default is no close address.
++ `{!js} note` A `{!js} Uint8Array` for the `Note` field of the asset creation transaction.
+The default is a note containing the Reach version used to perform the transfer.

 Example: